Terms of Service

 Other than the foregoing payment and to the maximum extent permitted by applicable law, Storm Parties are not responsible to anyone for:

-(i) Not applicable to Residents of Québec: any direct, indirect, special, consequential, incidental, economic or punitive damages (including loss of profit or revenue, financial loss, loss of business opportunities, loss, destruction or alteration of data, files or software, breach of privacy or security property damage, personal injury, death or any other foreseeable or unforeseeable loss, however caused) resulting or relating directly or indirectly to the Service or any advertisements, promotions or statements relating to any of the foregoing, even if we were negligent or were advised of the possibility of such damages;
+(i) any direct, indirect, special, consequential, incidental, economic or punitive damages (including loss of profit or revenue, financial loss, loss of business opportunities, loss, destruction or alteration of data, files or software, breach of privacy or security property damage, personal injury, death or any other foreseeable or unforeseeable loss, however caused) resulting or relating directly or indirectly to Services or any advertisements, promotions or statements relating to any of the foregoing, even if we were negligent or were advised of the possibility of such damages;

-(iii) The performance, availability, reliability, timeliness, quality, coverage, uninterrupted use, security, pricing or operation of the Service;
+(ii) The performance, availability, reliability, timeliness, quality, coverage, uninterrupted use, security, pricing or operation of Services;

-(iv) Any error, inclusion or omission with respect to any telephone listings or directories;
+(iii) Any error, inclusion or omission with respect Services;

-(v) The denial, restriction, blocking, disruption or inaccessibility of any Services, including 9-1-1, public alerts or special needs services, Equipment or Identifiers;
+(iv) The denial, restriction, blocking, disruption or inaccessibility of any Services, public alerts or special needs services, Equipment or Identifiers;

 Yes.
 You agree to indemnify and hold harmless Storm Parties from all demands, claims, proceedings, losses, damages, costs and expenses (including, without limitation, reasonable legal fees and other litigation expenses) incurred by or made against Storm Parties, which result from or relate to the Services, your use of the Services or other matters related to this Agreement.